-The SH7751 includes an on-chip four-channel direct memory access controller (DMAC).
-The SH7751R has an on-chip eight-channel DMAC.
+The SH7751 Series includes an on-chip four-channel direct memory access controller (DMAC).
 The DMAC can be used in place of the CPU to perform high-speed data transfers among external devices equipped with DACK (DMA transfer end notification), external memories, memory-mapped external devices, and on-chip peripheral modules (TMU, RTC, SCI, SCIF, CPG, and INTC).
 Using the DMAC reduces the burden on the CPU and increases the operating efficiency of the chip.
 When using the SH7751R, see section 14.6, Configuration of the DMAC (SH7751R), section 14.7, Register Descriptions (SH7751R), and section 14.8, Operation (SH7751R).